AlexisTessier/vibrato-bdd/README.md

 About
 -----

-A minimalist Behaviour Driven Development tool to test code both on server and on browser.
+A minimalist Behaviour Driven Development tool.
 You can write your specifications and tests directly in javascript using a fluent API, based on Gherkin syntax.

 Why use Vibrato BDD and not some tools like Cucumber ?
 -----------------------------------------------------